progmaticltd/homebox/README.md

 `ansible-playbook -vv -i ../config/hosts.yml playbooks/install.yml`

-The script is actually doing following:

-- Install some required packages.
-- Install a simple LDAP server (openLDAP).
-- Create a valid certificate, and activate TLS authentication for the LDAP server.
-- Create a password policy, and activate password encryption overlays in the LDAP server.
-- Create the user and group accounts in the directory.
-- Integrate the LDAP accounts into the system using pam_ldap and nslcd (optional).
-- Install and configure an Antispam server ([rspamd](https://rspamd.com/))
-- Install Postfix mail transfer agent, with a dedicted SSL certificate.
-- Create a DKIM key, and publish the associated DNS record.
-- Update the SPF records with your external IP address.
-- Install Dovecot mail server, with a dedicated SSL certificate for IMAP.
-- Install PostgreSQL for the database.
-- Install Roundcube with nginx, and create a dedicated SSL certificate for the webmail.
-- Configure some plugins for roundcube:
-  - password change interface
-  - automatic new user identity
-  - Sieve filter access

 The certificates are generated using LetsEncrypt service, with one for each service.
 Examples for example.com domain:

   - openldap: ldap.example.com